The Thought Leader's Voice Podcast

-As part of our Thought Leaders Voice podcast series we are thrilled to be in a conversation with Bill Jensen: on ‘Future of work: Revolution in remote work and AI” These are testing times for CMO’s & leaders as they steer their organizations through to calmer waters amidst the global healthcare & economic crisis.
+As part of our the Thought Leaders Voice podcast series we are thrilled to be in a conversation with Bill Jensen: on ‘Future of Work: Revolution in Remote Work and AI’.
+These are testing times for CMO’s & leaders as they steer their organizations through to calmer waters amidst the global healthcare & economic crisis.

 - How simplicity can help us achieve better results, and how it creates and transfers value throughout our organization.